Mazurkas, Op. 59 (Chopin): Mazurka in A minor, Op. 59, No. 1

-Mazurka in A-flat major, Op.
+Mazurka in A♭ major, Op.
 59, No. 2

-Mazurka in A-flat major is the second and shortest of the Op.
+The mazurka in A♭ major is the second and shortest of the Op.
 59 mazurkas, with a typical performance lasting around 2 and a half minutes.

-The piece begins with a memorable main theme that Chopin varies from time to time to maintain the piece's interest.
-The trio section of the piece is very similar to the main theme, providing little contrast.
-The piece concludes with an interesting coda, full of accidentals and chromatic harmonies and finishing on a tonic chord, repeated 4 times.
+The piece begins with a striking theme coupled with a low bass.
+The trio section provides little contrast to the main theme.
+The piece concludes with an elaborate coda full of accidentals, chromatic harmonies, and an ascending melody, before finishing on the tonic chord repeated 4 times.

-Mazurka in F-sharp minor, Op.
+Mazurka in F♯ minor, Op.
 59, No. 3

-Mazurka in F-sharp minor, the final piece of the set, is referring to an oberek, a national Polish dance much faster than a mazurka.
-The piece begins with a memorable and powerful melody, the second theme is somewhat more joyful than the first.
-The left hand accompaniment of the piece experiments with descending chromatic harmonies, although this does not affect the melody which remains defined throughout the piece.
+The final mazurka in F♯ minor is structured on an oberek, a national Polish dance characteristic for being the fastest mazurka form.
+The piece begins with a memorable and powerful melody.
+The second theme is somewhat more joyful than the first.
+The left hand accompaniment of the piece experiments with descending chromatic harmonies, while the melody remains defined throughout the piece.

 An autograph manuscript housed at the Morgan Library & Museum in New York contains a complete draft of this Mazurka written in the key of G minor, dedicated to Ferdinand Hiller.